 Mobile apps and tools can provide you with easy-to-use information and resources that can serve as one part of your overall strategy to become and stay healthy.
 Tips on selecting additional apps for exercise and physical activity.

-This app covers one health topic for each week of the year to promote healthy lifestyles with practical strategies for women.
+This app covers a health topic each week of the year to promote healthy lifestyles for women.
 Free. iOS, Android.

-This mobile site uses your lifestyle details to create personalized reminders about health screening and prevention behaviors.
-It also includes health information and local health resources.
+This mobile site creates personalized reminders about health screening and prevention behaviors with health information and local resources.
 English and Spanish.
 Free.
-Mobile website.

-The Flo app is the #1 app for women’s health, with over 165 million users.
-Key features include a period tracker and ovulation calendar, daily health insights, a health assistant, and pregnancy and post-pregnancy modes.
-Freely available for Apple and Android.
+This app includes a period tracker and ovulation calendar, daily health insights, a health assistant, and pregnancy and post-pregnancy modes.
+Free. iOS, Android.

-The Clue app predicts your period, PMS, and fertility.
-You can get period, PMS, and fertile window predictions based on up-to-date science.
-Also, learn about your personal patterns with 30+ tracking options: birth control, cramps, emotions, skin, hair, sleep, sex, pain, moods, cervical fluid, and more.
-Freely available for Apple and Android.
+This app predicts your period, PMS, and fertility and lets you track birth control, cramps, emotions, skin, hair, sleep, sex, pain, moods, cervical fluid, etc. Free. iOS, Android.

 Resources selected by Rebecca Carlson, Health Sciences Library, UNC-Chapel Hill,